findango/finlaycannon.com/about.md

 #### Who are you, and what do you do?

 My name is Finlay.
-I work as a software architect at [SAP](http://sap.com/), here in Vancouver.
+I work as a software developer at [Splunk](https://splunk.com/), here in Vancouver.
 Outside of the office, I love sailing, and I crew regularly on a couple of boats that race around Vancouver.
 We race fun weeknight  races in the summer, local regattas, and some overnight distance races in the  area.